 Australia is known for it’s scorching summers, under which animals can suffer if they are not built to cope with the heat.
 Horses can become unwell if not cared for properly in the hot weather.
 Here are ten tips on that will help you keep your horse healthy and cool this summer.

-Hydration is essential in ensuring a horse stays healthy in the hot.
+Hydration is essential in ensuring a horse stays healthy in the hot weather.
 At all times your horse should access to a sufficient water supply.
 If your horse is reluctant to drink you can soak hay in water for them to provide additional hydration.

 Horses loose minerals from sweating in the heat.
 Make sure you are helping replace these by giving them a good quality electrolyte formula.